wow300/Destroy-Squares/README.md

-The latest update removed the Online Leaderboard and added a new Boss called Green Factory.
+The latest update re added Temporary Betrayal in shop.